 * These are currently the key legally protected attributes in Massachusetts.
 You may choose to add attributes to this list if you would like to highlight your commitment to equal treatment with regard to any other specific attributes.

-Note that the federal Migrant and Seasonal Agricultural Worker Protection Act (MSPA) requires the following information to be disclosed in the language of the worker and posted at the site of employment: rates of pay and other benefits; period and place of employment; crop information; worker’s comp information; transportation arrangements; and housing conditions.
+Note that the federal Migrant and Seasonal Agricultural Worker Protection Act (MSPA) requires the following information to be disclosed in the language of the worker and posted at the site of employment: rates of pay and other benefits; the period and place of employment; the farm’s crops and work activities; state worker’s comp information; whether state unemployment insurance is provided; transportation arrangements; and housing conditions.
 “Migrant” workers (i.e. workers who don’t permanently reside near the farm) must also receive written disclosure at their time of recruitment, and “seasonal” workers who reside locally must receive verbal disclosure at their time of hire.

 Do you have different categories of employees that are important to distinguish between in your manual because they have different policies that apply to them, or for other reasons (e.g. part-time vs. full-time, seasonal vs. year-round, exempt vs. non-exempt, hourly vs. salaried, field vs. retail crew, H-2A workers vs. non-visa employees, or apprentices vs. other employees)?
 If so, you may want to include a separate section to explain the distinctions between these categories, or you may find it easier to describe the specific differences in how policies apply to different categories of workers as part of other sections in your manual.